joelek/atlas/readme.md

 ### Indices

-Atlas defines the `index` entity as a `store` coupled with a sequence of `keys` specifying the indexed `fields`.
-It is used to ensure that database operations are executed optimally at the cost of requiring additional storage space. `Indices` are not defined explicitly but rather implicitly through the `store`, `link` and `query` entities.
+Atlas defines the index entity as a store coupled with a sequence of keys specifying the indexed fields.
+It is used to ensure that database operations are executed optimally at the cost of requiring additional storage space.
+Indices are not defined explicitly but rather implicitly through the store, link and query entities.

 ## Transactions

 All database operations are performed in the context of an associated transaction.
-Transactions are short-lived constructs with either `read` or `write` access that should be created with the access required for the corresponding operations.
-Transactions with `read` access are executed in parallel whereas transactions with `write` access are executed in serial.
-Only create transactions with `write` access when absolutely needed as `write` access reduces transaction throughput!
+Transactions are `short-lived` constructs with either read or write access that should be created with the access required for the corresponding operations.
+Transactions with read access are executed in `parallel` whereas transactions with write access are executed in `serial`.
+Only create transactions with write access when absolutely needed as write access reduces transaction throughput!

-The transaction manager is created with a `path` that defines where the database will be stored as well as all `stores`, `links` and `queries` that should exist in the schema of the database.
+The transaction manager is created with a path that defines where the database will be stored as well as all stores, links and queries that should exist in the schema of the database.

 ```ts
 let manager = context.createTransactionManager("./private/db", {